DorothyTamYiLing/GWarrange/documents/tutorials.md

 cat example_data/example_genomes/PRN_468/*fasta.gz > example_data/PRN_468.fna.gz
 ```

-Genomes asemblies from which genome rearrangements are detected are re-orientated by a chosen gene, i.e. gidA.
-The location and orientation of gidA in the genomens are obtained by blasting it with multifasta file of genome assemblies.
+Genomes assemblies from which genome rearrangements are detected are re-orientated by a chosen gene, i.e. gidA.
+The location and orientation of gidA in the genomens are obtained by aligning it with multifasta file of genome assemblies through BLAST.
 ```
 #unzip the genome file if neccesasry
 gunzip example_data/PRN_468.fna.gz